dpt/The-Great-Escape-in-C/BUGS.md

 Queue:

-* Dogs and guards seem to be able to catch the hero though the fence.
-Doesn't happen in the original.
-    * `collision: -> solitary` says the debug log
-    * _Possibly_ fixed in 6-Jul-17 fix... nope, still happens.
 * The macOS UI game window scales to half its expected size if Cmd-Number is pressed twice in sequence.
 This is related somehow to 'Supports high-res backing' retina support flag.
 * I've seen the hero glide off on his knees through a fence when wire snipping is complete.
 * Have seen NPCs get stuck at night in hero's bedroom.